ayushjhaO7/DineDash/README.md

 # Dinedash - Order food from comfort of your home

-A web app to order food from the comfort of your home (Devcomm JC Task).
+A web app to order food from the comfort of your home.

 ## Environment Variables